astronomer/astronomer-cosmos/docs/dbt/index.rst

     pip install astronomer-cosmos[dbt-all]

-Create a DAG and import the :class:`cosmos.providers.dbt.DbtTaskGroup` class.
+Create a DAG and import the :class:`cosmos.DbtTaskGroup` class.
 The ``DbtTaskGroup`` operator requires a the name of your dbt project, an Airflow connection ID, a schema, and any additional arguments you'd like to pass to dbt.

 .. code-block:: python